Hill River (Western Australia): History

+Hill River development

+In the 1990s a proposed utilization of coal deposits at Mount Lesueur 10 km north of the river by the Hill River Power Development Company Pty Ltd, was abandoned in 1990 due to the creation of the Mount Leseuer National Park.

 Uses

 The mouth of the Hill River is a popular camping destination and can be reached in a two-wheel drive vehicle.
 The river mouth is usually closed to the ocean by a sandbar, which opens up in periods of high river flow.